 The discussion of the financial condition and results of operations of AIB below and incorporated by reference herein should be read in conjunction with the Financial Statements and the information relating to AIB's business included elsewhere in this Base Prospectus.
-AIB's financial information as at and for the year ended 31 December 2023, to the extent that it has been extracted from the 2023 Financial Statements, has been audited by PWC, independent auditors.
-AIB's financial information as at and for the years ended 31 December 2022 and 2021, to the extent that it has been extracted from the 2022 Financial Statements, has been audited by Deloitte, independent auditors.
+AIB's financial information as at and for the years ended 31 December 2024 and 2023, to the extent that it has been extracted from the 2024 Financial Statements and the 2023 Financial Statements, has been audited by PwC, independent auditors.
+AIB's financial information as at and for the 2022 Financial Statements, has been audited by Deloitte, the-then independent auditors.